Tanishq-Raina/AI-Code-Explainer/frontend/readme_frontend.txt

   The HintPanel component tracks the highest hint level revealed per session.
 This value is sent to the backend on submit so the hint-weighted success rate properly discounts heavily-hinted wins.

+Hint Feedback Capture:
+  When the backend returns a submission, Practice.jsx extracts the `submission_id` from the response and threads it into HintPanel.
+  HintPanel renders a thumbs-up / thumbs-down control beneath the hint body.
+Clicking either button calls submitFeedback() against POST /api/feedback with the rating ("correct" / "incorrect"); a second click on the same button toggles back to "not_given".
+  Updates are optimistic and roll back automatically if the backend request fails.

 4.3 Progress (Progress.jsx)
 ------------------------------